-Although the BPUFF principles refer only to use of firearms, Principle 9 is regularly mentioned in international case-law relating to arbitrary deprivation of life, and the use of other forms of lethal or potentially lethal force should be similarly limited.
+Although the BPUFF principles refer only to the use of firearms, Principle 9 is regularly mentioned in international case-law relating to arbitrary deprivation of life; the use of other forms of lethal or potentially lethal force should be similarly limited.

 Whether a use of force constitutes lethal or potentially lethal force does not only depend on the weapon used.
-The outcome of the use of any weapon will depend on a combination of factors, in particular the technical characteristics of the weapon (its mechanism of injury) and the context of its use.
-The context includes the manner and circumstances in which the weapon is used and the particular vulnerabilities of the victim(s).
+The outcome of the use of any weapon will depend on a combination of factors, in particular, the technical characteristics of the weapon (its mechanism of injury) and the context of its use.
+The context includes the manner and circumstances in which the weapon is used and the particular vulnerabilities of the person(s) subject to the use of force.